Skip to main content

 Larissa leads CRi’s Talent Acquisition, Training, Benefits & HRIS and Human Resources teams with empathy, care, humor, and a dedication to supporting CRI’s mission to provide quality care to every individual we support every day.

-Chris’s role at CRi has been guided by the goal of creating a safe, comfortable environment for individuals served to thrive in and for staff to work in.
+Chris’s role at CRi has been guided by the goal of creating a safe, comfortable environment for individuals served to thrive and for staff to work.
 While his career started in marketing for a Fortune 200 company, he soon realized he wanted his work to be impactful on his community in a more direct way.
 He has enjoyed working with the Board in building a property holding portfolio through CRi subsidiary, Community Havens, Inc., which gives the agency long-term financial stability.

 Chris is motivated by the great work done by the CRi clinical team to provide an opportunity for the individuals to thrive and live with dignity in the community.
 He loves finding new ways to enhance the environment of care with new building materials, systems, technology, and collaborating with the other teams to help make CRi a gold standard clinical provider and lay the groundwork for the long-term future of the organization.